GfellerLab/MetacellAnalysisTutorial/docs/30-MC_analysis_discrete.md

 ### Dimensionality reduction

 As for single-cells, we normalize the raw counts (here aggregated raw counts) and we identify the most variable features in the metacells gene expression data.
-Based on these features, we run PCA and use the first principal components to obtain a two dimensionnal representation of the data using UMAP.
+Based on these features, we run a sample weighted PCA using the function `supercell_prcomp` from the SuperCell R package and use the first principal components to obtain a two dimensionnal representation of the data using UMAP.
+Using the `supercell_DimPlot` function from the the SuperCell R package we can visualize the metacells and their sized in UMAP space.

 ```r